-Not many of my readers know this but I work a part-time job at a grocery store.
-The other day, a customer came close to me and whispered, “You just touched your nose.
+A few years ago, when I was still living down in North Carolina, I worked as a part-time cashier at a grocery store.
+One day, a customer came into my line and whispered, “You just touched your nose.
 Could you use some hand sanitizer before touching my groceries?”
 Or, something to that effect.
 I was mortified.
 First off, my nose itch is chronic and constant.
-It’s embarrassing but there’s nothing I can do about it.
+It’s embarrassing, but there’s nothing I can do about it.

-And I didn’t pick my nose; I scratched it with the back of my finger.
-I must do this at least 100 times per day without even thinking about it.
-Hearing this customer mention it, even politely, brought back terrible memories of my childhood when children wouldn’t even come near me and called me a “nose picker” because I couldn’t keep my hands away from my nose.
+Second of all, I didn’t pick my nose, I scratched it with the back of my finger.
+I must do this at least 50 times a day without even thinking about it.
+Hearing this customer mention it, even politely, brought back terrible childhood memories of when children wouldn’t come near me and called me a “nose picker” because I couldn’t keep my fingers away from my nose.

-It got so bad a doctor prescribed a topical analgesic (numbing cream) to be put on my nose everyday just so I’d stop scratching it.
-Of course, it didn’t do anything to address the underlying cause but at least it stopped the horrible itch for a while.
+It got so bad a doctor prescribed a topical analgesic (numbing cream) for my nose just so I’d stop scratching it and calling attention to myself.
+Of course, it didn’t do anything to address the underlying cause of the horrible itch, but at least it stopped it for a while.

-If you are sensitive to a certain food, your immune system will produce a large amount of histamine each time you eat it.
-This can cause itchy nose, itchy skin, rashes and swelling.
-Certain foods contain high amounts of histamine and may cause chronic nose itch than others.
+If you are sensitive to certain foods, your immune system will produce a large amount of histamine each time you eat it.
+This can cause itchy nose, itchy skin, rashes, and swelling.
+Certain foods contain high amounts of histamine and may cause more chronic nose itch than others.

 These foods include:

 - Red Wine

 If you notice your nose gets itchier when you eat these foods, you might be sensitive to them.